vivaria/edisonrul.ing/docs/source/cards/elemental-hero-divine-neos.md

-# ELEMENTAL HERO DIVINE NEOS
+# Elemental Hero Divine Neos

 *   Removing 1 "Neos", "Neo-Spacian", "Elemental Hero", "Destiny Hero", or "Evil Hero" monster in your Graveyard from play is a cost.
 *   You can remove from play a Normal Monster "Neos" or "Elemental Hero" monster to activate the effect of "Elemental Hero Divine Neos".
 In this case "Elemental Hero Divine Neos" will not gain any effects.